Guaynabo Gol SC

-Guaynabo Gol SC is a Puerto Rican association football club from Guaynabo that currently plays in the Liga Puerto Rico.
+Guaynabo Gol SC was a Puerto Rican association football club from Guaynabo that used to play in the Liga Puerto Rico.

 History

 Guaynabo Gol SC joined the nascent Liga Puerto Rico for its inaugural season in 2018/19.
 It went on to finish in fourth place of eight teams.
 The club began the 2019/20 campaign which was eventually abandoned because of the COVID-19 pandemic.